Cube1845/SolveCuber/README.md

+EN: SolveCuber is a .NET library that solves the Rubiks Cube using CFOP method. |
+PL: SolveCuber to biblioteka .NET rozwiązująca kostkę Rubika metodą CFOP.

 # SolveCuber

-SolveCuber is a simple .NET library that solves the Rubiks Cube using CFOP method.
+SolveCuber is a .NET library that solves the Rubiks Cube using CFOP method.

 ## Cube Object / CubeProvider